irnutsmurt/openai-discordbot/README.md

 11. Copy the token, and paste into the aidiscord.py file where it says "discord token here"

-12. Select the intents you need, generally it should only be SERVER MEMBERS INTENT and MESSAGE CONTENT INTENT
+12. Select the intents you need, generally it should only be SERVER MEMBERS INTENT, and MESSAGE CONTENT INTENT,

 13. Save Changes